rjpbonnal/bioruby-gem/doc/biogem-hacking.md

 preferred.
 With our solution a small change in jeweler may now break biogem (in software engineering terms: the fix is brittle).

+In fact, the jeweler author has responded that the default behaviour for rcov will change now.
+I.e. our fix will go upstream.

 Still, for stuff that will not go into jeweler, this is a way of changing behaviour.